KoderJoker/Py-Col/README.md

 # Py-Col
-A collection of random things in Python
+A collection of created mini projects in Python

 WARNING: No pull requests please